NZ beat England after all-time great finish

 On a barely believable final day at the Basin Reserve, last man James Anderson was caught down the leg side off Neil Wagner when England needed two to win.

-Anderson had joined number 10 Jack Leach with seven required, after Leach had added 36 for the ninth wicket with Ben Foakes.
+Anderson had joined number 10 Jack Leach with seven required, after Leach added 36 for the ninth wicket with Ben Foakes, who was caught at fine leg for 35.

-After Anderson fended off a vicious bouncer from Wagner, he sensationally clubbed the next ball for four.
+Anderson fended off a vicious bouncer from Wagner, then sensationally clubbed the next ball for four.

-Leach saw off an over from Tim Southee, leaving the stage set for Anderson, but Wagner's fourth wicket drew a deafening roar from the Basin Reserve crowd.
+Leach saw off an over from Tim Southee, leaving the stage set for Anderson, but Wagner's fourth wicket left England 257 all out and drew a deafening roar from the Basin Reserve crowd.

 Needing 258 to win the match and series, England calamitously slipped to 80-5, then after a stand of 121 between Joe Root and Ben Stokes, experienced another collapse of 3-14.